azizurrehman0432/Sentiment-Analysis-using-RoBERTa/README.md

 # Sentiment-Analysis-using-RoBERTa
-Sentiment Analysis project using Huggingface RoBERTa is a system that takes raw data, regex for preprocessing,  RoBERTa for sentiment analysis, Django for the backend
+Sentiment Analysis project using Huggingface RoBERTa is a system that takes raw data, regex for preprocessing,  RoBERTa for sentiment analysis, Django API, will provide analytics on both users data and profile data of twitter.

 ## Getting Started